zentuit/soomla-ios-core/README.md

 ios-store
 ---
-**September 29th, 2013: Server Side Verification is now implemented into ios-store.
+**September 29th, 2013:** Server Side Verification is now implemented into ios-store.
 The server is a complementary server provided by SOOMLA to help you get more secured purchases in your game.
 This feature is not enabled by default.
-In order to enable Server Side verification go to StoreConfig.m and set the value of 'VERIFY_PURCHASES' to YES.**
+In order to enable Server Side verification go to StoreConfig.m and set the value of **VERIFY_PURCHASES** to *YES*.

 Want to learn more about modelV3?
 Try these:
 * [Economy Model Objects](https://github.com/soomla/ios-store/wiki/Economy-Model-Objects)